Glossary

 Built environment - The human-made structures and places in which we live, work and play, including land uses, transportation systems and design features.

 Cardiovascular disease - Diseases that affect the heart and blood vessels.
 The most common and serious cardiovascular diseases in Australia are coronary heart disease, stroke and heart failure.
-They disproportionately affect males, the elderly, Indigenous Australians, and people living in remote or socioeconomically disadvantaged areas.
+They disproportionately affect males, the elderly, First Nations people and people living in remote or socioeconomically disadvantaged areas.

 Case study - A best practice example of a project or an initiative.